Abu-Hurrairah/Track-Visitors/README.md

 ## Disclaimer

 This project is intended for academic and demonstration purposes.
-For production use, additional work is required in security, privacy compliance, database protection, authentication, logging, and deployment configuration.
+For production use, additional work is required in security, privacy compliance, and deployment configuration.